 During League of Legends Worlds 2019, former coach of Griffin exposed the mismanagement within the team, including an unfair loan of Kanavi, a junior player.
 Following an investigation, Riot Games Korea banned him from all competitions.

 Griffin's mismanagement resulted in poor conditions for some of the players in the team and would probably still be going on had the drama during World Championship 2019 not occurred.
 The former head coach, Kim "cvMax" Dae-ho, talked in length about the mismanagement of Cho Gyu-nam and exposed the "slave contract" that the young prospect, Seo "Kanavi" Jin-hyeok was tricked into.

-Namely, Kanavi was loaned out to JD Gaming and pressured to sign a contract where he would be bound to JD Gaming for an extensive period while receiving minimum wage.
+Namely, Kanavi was loaned out to JD Gaming and where he would be bound to JD Gaming for an extensive period while receiving minimum wage.
 Following cvMax's revelations, Riot Games Korea and KeSPA opened an investigation into the case and Kanavi was returned from the loan in the meantime.

 Fast forward to 20 November 2019, Riot Games Korea released a statement on the results of the investigation.
 General manager, Cho Gyu-nam, was banned from all Riot Games competitions indefinitely, which was not unexpected, given the chaos that was left in his trail.